-1106.
-The IACHR observes and sincerely welcomes the progress made by the State, especially with the third recommendation.
+- 1363.
+The IACHR observes and sincerely welcomes the progress made by the State, especially with the third recommendation. - 1364.
+On October 13, 2016, the IACHR requested information from both parties about compliance with the recommendations cited above, pursuant to Article 48(1) of its Rules of Procedure.
+The parties have not submitted information on compliance this year with the recommendations referenced above. - 1365.

-1107.
 Therefore, the Commission reiterates that the State has complied partially with the aforementioned recommendations.
 As a result, the Commission shall continue to monitor the items that are pending.